Overview

 Markets are generally open from Monday to Friday between 9:30am – 4:00pm Eastern Standard Time (EST).
 The markets are closed on certain holidays.

-It’s possible to create an order outside of these times.
 Any orders created outside of market hours go into a queue that gets submitted when the market opens again.
 For example:

 - You submit a market order to sell 5 shares of XYZ stock on Wednesday at 8:00 pm (EST)